hbkworld/java-scan/README.md

-# java-scan A Java implementation of the HBM device discovery protocol.
+# A Java implementation of the HBM device discovery protocol.

 ## License
 Copyright (c) 2014 Stephan Gatzka.
 See the [LICENSE](LICENSE) file for license rights and